 How do I make a timesheet in Google Sheets?

 Log in to your Google account and go to Google Sheets.
-Open a new sheet — it will look similar to an Excel spreadsheet.
-Then, copy and paste a timesheet template into it or create your own by labeling the columns.
+Open a new sheet and make a copy of the timesheet by easily pasting it in Google Sheets, or create your own by labeling and formatting columns.

 How do you make a simple timesheet?

-The easiest way to make a timesheet is to use a free template.
-But if you want to make one from scratch, open a new Excel Spreadsheet and create a table using the appropriate fields.
+The easiest way to make a timesheet is to use free templates.
+However, if you want to make one from scratch, open Excel or Google Sheets and create a table using the appropriate fields.
 Decide whether your timesheet will be hourly, weekly, biweekly, or monthly.
-If you need more than one type — for example, hourly and monthly — you’ll need to create 2 separate spreadsheets.
+If you need more than one type, for example, hourly and monthly, you’ll need to create 2 separate spreadsheets.

 How do I log hours in Google Sheets?